-I probe the significant effects and valuation of unprotected benefits by performing a heterogeneity analysis to clarify the drivers of behavioral responses and labor market effects.
-I perform a simple complier analysis and find that compliers to the replacement rate reform are on average younger, less likely to work full-time, more likely to work in "low-quality" establishments, and earn less than both always and never-takers.
+I probe the significant effects and valuation of benefits by performing a heterogeneity analysis to clarify the drivers of behavioral responses and labor market effects.
+I perform a simple complier analysis and find that compliers to the replacement rate reform are, on average, younger, less likely to work full-time, more likely to work in "low-quality" establishments and earn less than always and never-takers.
 They are also significantly less likely to work in regions with a high unemployment rate.
-These findings are overall in line with the idea that individuals induced to take up UI by the replacement rate reform are less likely to value job protection and more likely to associate high insurance value to short-term benefits.
+The findings align with the idea that individuals induced to take up UI by the replacement rate reform are less likely to value job protection, less likely to have the means to smooth consumption and more likely to highly value short-term benefits.
 Increases in unemployment duration are valued by a broader population of mothers who are less likely to be identified off their pre-birth characteristics in a clear-cut way.
 The one characteristic that stands out is childcare availability.
 Increases in UI duration are highly valued by mothers who do not have access to formal childcare options.
 The high cost of childcare is a plausible explanation for why women are willing to give up future earnings for more extended benefits.
 In regions with relatively high levels of childcare availability, women are only willing to forgo 13,666 EUR in future earnings, compared with 40,950 EUR in regions with relatively low availability of childcare.